ChairBorn/DirectLink/README.md

 - **CI/CD:** GitHub Actions, GitLab CI, or Jenkins
 - **Hosting:** AWS, Google Cloud Platform (GCP), or Azure
 - **Monitoring:** Prometheus & Grafana, Sentry for error tracking

+### FrontEnd Structure and Deployment

+To create your Project `npx create-react-app directlink-web [you can rename this]`